 - Mains outlets not working

 Of these three, the first two are the most common.
-If your laptop battery is old, then it may have lost its ability to charge.
-This can happen over time, and there is nothing you can do about it other than replace the battery.
+For example, if your laptop battery is old, it may have lost its ability to charge.
+Unfortunately, this can happen over time, and there is nothing you can do about it other than replace the battery.

 Again, if you suspect the power adapter is at fault, then you can have this checked.
 Some simple tests with a multimeter will determine if everything is OK or not.
 Usually, power adapters have their output characteristics printed on them so it will be easy for someone who knows what they are doing to check this.